conradakunga/BlogCode/README.md

 ## September 2025

+**9 September 2025** - [Changing The Decimal Separator In C# & .NET](https://www.conradakunga.com/blog/changing-the-decimal-separator-in-c-net/) - Changing the decimal separator in C# & .NET

+**8 September 2025** - [Sep Is The Short Date Format For September.
+Sometimes](https://www.conradakunga.com/blog/sep-is-the-short-date-format-for-september-sometimes/) - The short form of September is not what you think

+**7 September 2025** - [Getting the Version of Kibana Connected in C# & .NET](https://www.conradakunga.com/blog/getting-the-version-of-kibana-connected-in-c-net/) - Get version of Kibana connected

-**5 September 2025** - [Getting the Version of Redis Connected Without Admin Access in C# & .NET](https://www.conradakunga.com/blog/getting-the-version-of-redis-connected-without-admin-access-in-c-net/) - Get version of Redis connected to without admin rights
+**6 September 2025** - [Getting the Version of ElasticSearch Connected in C# & .NET](https://www.conradakunga.com/blog/getting-the-version-of-elasticsearch-connected-in-c-net/) - Get version of ElasticSearch connected

 **4 September 2025** - [Getting the Version of Redis Connected in C# & .NET](https://www.conradakunga.com/blog/getting-the-version-of-redis-connected/) - Get version of Redis connected to

-**3 September 2025** - [Other RabbitMQ IConnection Server Properties](https://www.conradakunga.com/blog/other-rabbitmq-iconnection-server-properties/) - Other properties available in the `ServerProperties` object.
+**3 September 2025** - [Other RabbitMQ IConnection Server Properties](https://www.conradakunga.com/blog/other-rabbitmq-iconnection-server-properties/) - Other properties available in the `ServerProperties` object

 **2 September 2025** - [Getting The Version Of RabbitMQ Connected](https://www.conradakunga.com/blog/getting-the-version-of-rabbitmq-connected/) - How to determine the version of RabbitMQ connected to